Wick rotation derivation for weak values of the density and time-dependent density functional theory: Theory

-that mirror the forms of the derived time-independent quantities equations (\ref{Aq1}) and (\ref{AQ1}) from references \onlinecite{LeMaitre2023b} and \onlinecite{Thompson2019} and repeated here in the appendix for convenience.
-As shown in the appendix, it follows that
+Equation (\ref{fCE}) is exactly the canonical ensemble occupation number formula given by Giraud et al. \cite{Giraud2018}, which becomes the Fermi-Dirac distribution in the thermodynamic limit.
+Equation (\ref{tQ4}) is identical to the time-dependent thermal DFT density result (\ref{dens7}), so by comparison we can say

-This is to say, at each time $t$, even for time-dependent potentials and out of equilibrium systems, it is possible to define a real-valued ring polymer propagator given by equations (\ref{qbt}) and (\ref{dens10}) that is proportional to the density.
-This proves that a ring polymer model in cyclic imaginary time is compatible with dynamical QM and arises solely from the postulate of the symmetry between cyclic imaginary time and real-valued linear time.
+This is to say, at each time $t$, it is possible to define a real-valued ring polymer propagator $\tilde{q}({\bf r},{\bf r},\beta,t)$ defined through (\ref{q1}) that is proportional to the density.
+This proves that a ring polymer model in imaginary time is compatible with time-dependent, \emph{finite temperature} QM and arises solely from the postulate of the mathematical correspondence between cyclic imaginary time and real time.